undistro/zora/docs/index.md

 By scanning your cluster with multiple plugins at scheduled times, Zora identifies potential issues, misconfigurations, and vulnerabilities.

-## Zora OSS vs Zora Dashboard
+## Zora OSS

-[Zora OSS is open-source](https://github.com/undistro/zora){:target="_blank"}, available under Apache 2.0 license, and can be used either as standalone tool or integrated with [Zora Dashboard](dashboard.md), a SaaS platform which centralize all your clusters providing a full experience.
+[Zora OSS is open-source](https://github.com/undistro/zora){:target="_blank"}, available under Apache 2.0 license, and runs in your Kubernetes cluster.
+Scan results remain available as Kubernetes resources and can be queried with `kubectl`.

-Please refer to [Zora Dashboard page](dashboard.md) for more details.
+!!! warning "Zora Dashboard discontinued"
+    Zora Dashboard was discontinued on August 24, 2026.
+This change applies only to the Dashboard;
+    Zora OSS remains free and open source.
+No action is required for Zora OSS installations.

 ## Key features